amandeepmittal/amanhimself.dev/src/content/blog/tag-gardening.md

 I consider tags an integral part of any blog.
 They easily allow us to navigate and explore a topic of interest deeply by finding related posts written on the same blog.

-Limiting the number of tags on a blog is I've started advocating for on my blog as well.
+Limiting the number of tags on a blog is something I've started advocating for on my blog as well.

 ### Technique to trim down tags

-Before writing this post, my blog has 21 tags.
+Before writing this post, my blog had 21 tags.
 To manage this tag cloud, I've done the following:

 - Delete the tags that are no longer in use or used only once
 - Merge tags that overlap or are similar in nature